 If your disk brakes have always squeaked, try changing the compound of the pads you use.
 There are two main types – organic and semi-metallic.
 Organic typically squeak less, but sometimes switching to semi-metallic seems to clear up the noise.

-If the pad change doesn’t do it, you may need to make sure your disk mount tabs are perfectly perpendicular to the wheel axle.
+If the pad change doesn’t do it, and you have direct-mount calipers, you may need to make sure your disk mount tabs are perfectly perpendicular to the wheel axle.
 Even a layer of paint on the tabs can make the whole caliper off-axis.
 Good bike shops will have the special facing tool needed to carry out this work.

 Check that all the bolts are tight before you ride.